Checklist for VLBI observing on the GBT

 Turn on the power switch for the station computer

-("VLBAGB" in the rack to the left of the recorder)
+("VLBAGB" in the rack just under of the mark 5.)

-Turn on the power for the Linux machine "spock", which is
+Turn on the power for the Linux machine "gb-cc", which is

-Log in to spock using the login name "gbvlbi"
+Log in to gb-cc using the login name "gbvlbi"

 D. Open a console window for the station computer